rosal3svictor/JavaScript/README.md

 }
 ```

-you won't give me an answer at first sight.
-It prints "Hello" followed by a
+unless you execute it, you won't give me an answer at first sight.
-comma and the text that is received on the name `argument`.
-Unless you execute
+_It prints 'Hello' followed by a comma and the text that is passed on the
-it, you can't know the value of that argument, and finally to whom this function
-is greeting to.
+name `parameter`_.

-Something similar is what happens with the following example, check this out:
+Something similar happens with the following example:

 ```TypeScript
 const me = {